CBCMusic/ajax-file-uploader/README.md

 ### Other notes
 - I had to make a small change to [Simple-Ajax-Uploader](https://github.com/LPology/Simple-Ajax-Uploader) to allow for the abort() function.
 Other than that it's right out the box.
+It's an older version, but works perfectly so far.
 - IE 9 and early SUCK.
 I know I'm not saying anything earth-shatteringly new there, but I found I had to return the new filename in plain text, rather than JSON because IE would choke.
 Hence the elaborate checking in the JS for /^filename:/.